BorrowLucid/rbg-ops/README.md

 ## Who Can Attend

-Really Boring Guilds invites participation from the member of the guild, the members of Moloch DAO and community member who is interested to be a contributor of the Really Boring Guild.
+Really Boring Guild invites participation from the members of the guild, the members of Moloch DAO and the community member(s) who is interested to be a contributor of the Really Boring Guild.
 The meeting is organized on the Moloch DAO Discord (#ReallyBoringGuild).